TheLeerName/LeerStreamChat/README.md

 - 7TV channel and global emotes
 - Twitch channel and global emotes
 - Twitch channel and global badges
-- Twitch channel points reward redemptions (only if channel is)
+- Twitch channel points reward redemptions (only if twitch token belongs to broadcaster of chat)
 - Removing message
 - Fade out of message
 - Anonymous connecting to chat via IRC (not all features allowed)